 The "key question" for Tagliabue is "how Agca knew what he knew and when he knew it."
 This is an important issue, but there are others that he might have raised if he had worked outside the SHK format.
-Why did it take Agca so long to name Bulgarians?
-Was he subject to any coercion or offered any positive inducements to make him talk.
+Why did it take Agca so $10{ng}$ to name Bulgarians?
+Was he subject to any coercion or offered any posl't in ucements to make him talk.
 Why did he have to make major retractions?
-Is it not suspicious that when Agca finally talked, he said just what his interrogators wanted him to say?
-How are we to evaluate a judicial process where the witness (Agca) was in regular contact with outside sources of information, and where he could lie and retract evidence without penalty?
+Is It not SUSpiCIOUS that when Agca finally talked, he said J'ust what his interrogators wanted him to say?
+How are we to evaluate a judicial process where the witness for a was in regular contact with outside sources of information and where he could lie and retract evidence without penalty?